Cosmic-Mod/Cosmic-Mod.github.io/addonsupport/contributing.md

 menubar: docs_menu
 ---

 Anyone is free to contribute information we may have missed or have gotten wrong.
-Simply go to the [github repository](https://github.com/Cosmic-Mod/Cosmic-Mod.github.io/tree/main/addonsupport), find the markdown file in `/addonsupport/`, make a pull request and we will approve it if I think it’s a good change.
+Simply go to the [github repository](https://github.com/Cosmic-Mod/Cosmic-Mod.github.io/tree/main/addonsupport), find the markdown file you want to change in `/addonsupport/`, make a pull request and we will approve it if it’s a good change.

 Keep a few things in mind though to try and keep the wiki consistent: